Burbinox/developer-bible/DevOps/AWS/README.md

 Real permissions in JSON format that we can grant to users or groups.

 ## IAM Roles
-Permissions granted to AWS services, e.g. EC2, Lambda
+Permissions granted to AWS services, e.g. EC2, Lambda.

+## EC2 User Data
+EC2 User Data is a feature that allows you to pass scripts to an EC2 instance during its launch.
+When an EC2 instance is launched with user data, it is executed as soon as the instance starts up.

+## Security Groups
+They control the traffic so what is allowed to go in or out of EC2 Instances.